tejasbangera/Udacity-Azure-ML-project1/README.md

 ## AutoML

-The algorithm pipeline with highest accuracy is VotingEnsemble having accuracy: 0.916578148710167
+The algorithm pipeline with highest accuracy is VotingEnsemble having Accuracy: 0.916578148710167

 ## Pipeline comparison

 Here AutoML is the winner.
 Ensemble methods are techniques that create multiple models and then combine them to produce improved results.
-Ensemble methods usually produces more accurate solutions than a single model would that’s why AutoML result of ensemble method is much better as compared to Hyperdrive Logistic Regression model.
+In many cases, ensemble methods produces more accurate solutions than a single model would thatâ€™s why AutoML result of ensemble method is much better as compared to Hyperdrive Logistic Regression model.

 ## Future work